paulbradshaw/MED7373-Data-Journalism/week1/dj3chords.md

 # Data journalism's 3 chords

 Here's a quick activity to get to grips with data journalism's '3 chords': sorting, filtering, and calculating percentages (change and proportions).

 With just those 3 tools you can find and tell the most basic data journalism stories: who's top and bottom; what's changed; and what's of interest.
+And the good news is that two of them require no maths at all.

 ## Some data to play with